hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `retry` - (Required) Whether the function should be retried on failure.
 Defaults to `false`.

+The `source_reposoitory` block supports:

+* `url` - (Required) The URL pointing to the hosted repository where the function is defined.
+There are supported Cloud Source Repository URLs in the following formats:

+    * To refer to a specific commit: `https://source.developers.google.com/projects/*/repos/*/revisions/*/paths/*`
+    * To refer to a moveable alias (branch): `https://source.developers.google.com/projects/*/repos/*/moveable-aliases/*/paths/*`.
+To refer to HEAD, use the `master` moveable alias.
+    * To refer to a specific fixed alias (tag): `https://source.developers.google.com/projects/*/repos/*/fixed-aliases/*/paths/*`

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are
 exported:

 * `https_trigger_url` - URL which triggers function execution.
 Returned only if `trigger_http` is used.

+* `source_reposoitory.0.deployed_url` - The URL pointing to the hosted repository where the function was defined at the time of deployment.

 * `project` - Project of the function.
 If it is not provided, the provider project is used.